Deterministic Teleportation and Universal Computation Without Particle Exchange: Universal Controlled-Z Rotation

-The switchable mirror SM1 is now switched off to let the photon out.
+The switchable mirror SM1 is now switched off to let the photon out {of the outer interferometer}.
 Crucially, this last equation describes the action of a quantum CNOT gate with Bob's as the control qubit, acting on Alice's $H$-polarised photon.

+{Rather than considering} the large-$M$ limit, let {us instead} illustrate {the protocol} for $M=2$.
+Taking the state at the end of Eq.~\ref{eqoneouter}, setting $\cos^N\frac{\pi}{2N}\to1$, and putting it through SPR1 again, we get